-Take a look at our collective worship table.
+In Year 3, we have collective worship monitors who help prepare the collective worship table in class.
 We currently have a purple cloth on our table to signify the start of Lent.
 We have been discussing in our collective worship what we can do to make a difference during this special time.
 We have also been writing our own Lenten promises about this.
-We added some to our collective worship area.

 World Book Day

 Just before World Book Day, the children had Jane visiting who held a wonderful assembly about how to make the most of Reading Eggs and Reading Eggspress.
 The children were shown the great ways to navigate the library and how to have a go at the reading quizzes when they finished a book of their choice.

 We had another great experience – a Silly Stories workshop by a famous author, Serena Patel.
 Serena chatted to us about why she wanted to become an author, what inspires her to write and how we can become authors too!
 Serena gave us the starter to a story and we had to continue it.
 We worked in pairs and we could draw or write to carry on the story!
 We had lots of fun ideas and we all loved the visit!

 Year 3 will be recalling and using multiplication facts for the 3, 4 and 8 times tables.
 Following this, we will be writing and calculating two digit numbers multiplied by one digit numbers, using mental methods and progressing onto formal written methods.
 Year 3 will also learn how to divide two digit numbers by a one digit number, solve missing number problems and solve multiplication and division problems.

 We have been enjoying working with a partner to play active times table games.

 This half term the children have also begun their learning journey about money.
 We learnt about what different coins/ notes we have and the children compared their value.
 The children had some time to familiarise themselves with the coins as we don’t see them as often as we have in the past.
 We talked about how we often see cards now!